 1. Automatic Drip Coffee Makers

-Since standard, black coffee will account for some 30 percent of your store’s sales, you’ll want a coffee maker that pulls its weight.
-What should you look for in a coffee maker?
-It should be durable enough to produce a high quantity of coffee per day, quick enough to meet demand at the busiest times for customers (usually mornings), and large enough to produce sizeable batches of coffee so that you aren’t always brewing coffee throughout the day.
+Since standard black coffee will account for a good portion of your store’s sales, you’ll want a coffee maker that pulls its weight.
+Your coffee maker should be durable enough to produce a high quantity of coffee per day, quick enough to meet demand at the busiest times of the day (usually mornings), and large enough to produce sizable batches of coffee (so that you aren’t always brewing coffee throughout the day).

-Most coffee shops have multiple coffee makers making multiple blends at once.
-Just remember not to stretch yourself too far.
-Most successful coffee shop owners suggest keeping three or four blends available at a time, for simplicity while maintaining variety.
+Coffee shops often have multiple coffee makers making different blends at the same time, but be careful not to stretch yourself too thin.
+Most successful coffee shop owners suggest keeping three or four blends available at a time.

 Not sure where to start?
 Here’s a list of the highest rated automatic drip coffee makers to compliment your coffee shop equipment list.